julioaugusto/ScrumValuesAndRolesCardGame/V3_SG2020/V3_SG2020_content_EN.md

 ## Accountabilities (previously roles)

 Card 1 = "Scrum Master.
-Accountable for continuous improvement through the values and practices of Scrum.
+Accountable for the Scrum Team’s effectiveness and establishing Scrum as defined in the Scrum Guide.
 They are  often considered a coach for the team and their environment, helping everyone do the best work they possibly can."

 Card 2 = "Product Owner.
 Accountable for maximizing the value of the product resulting from the work of the Scrum Team.
 Establishes a vision of what they wish to achieve, communicating it to the Scrum Team and stakeholders."